 Now For A Little Photoshop

 If we take this image into Photoshop and invert the entire image, meaning whatever the dominant color is we change it to its opposite we can see a clearer picture.
 Do you see all the blue?
 That is the opposite color to the orange/warm tint.
 This is all the light being cast into the scene by the warm interior bulbs.
 The areas without the blue that are black/dark grey is where the white balance is correct.
 That left wall, the baseboard and the lip of the shower near the floor.
 Those areas are white and its opposite color is black.
 You can also see this if you look out the window.
 You see that strip of orange?
-That’s because in the original image that area is blue.
+That’s because in the unaltered image is the shadow of the house next-door and it is blue.

 Now if we take this image just one step further we can apply this inverted layer as a color layer.
 In other words, we are neutralizing the color cast by placing its opposite color on top of the image.